stanley-1/tp/docs/UserGuide.md

 As you explore the features that SociaLite has to offer, look out for these boxes:

-The blue boxes tell you the acceptable fields that you can provide for a particular command:
+The blue boxes describe the acceptable fields that you can provide for a particular command:

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `add n/NAME p/PHONE_NUMBER [t/TAG]…​ [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​ [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]`
-* Detail 1
+* Detail 1 about the acceptable fields
-* Detail 2
+* Detail 2 about the acceptable fields
 </div>

-If you still aren't sure of how a particular command works, the green boxes provide you with examples that you can try out:
+If you still aren't sure of how a particular command works, the green boxes list some examples that you can try out:

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `add n/Alex Yeoh p/87438807 t/friends fb/alex.yeoh ig/alex.yeoh tele/alyeoh tiktok/alex.yeoh date/birthday:2000-01-01:yearly`

-Adds a new contact called "Alex Yeoh" with phone number "87438807" to SociaLite.
+This command adds a new contact called "Alex Yeoh" with phone number "87438807" to SociaLite.
 </div>

 --------------------------------------------------------------------------------------------------------------------